Cabin-Inspired Christmas in the Camper

-Eric and I have always enjoyed decorating for the holidays, in fact I would say it’s my absolute favorite time to decorate.
+Eric and I have always enjoyed decorating for the holidays, in fact, I would say it’s my absolute favorite time to decorate.
 Going tiny hasn’t changed that which is why we’re super excited to have teamed up with 14 other RV bloggers to bring you some holiday decorating inspiration!
-Whether you’re looking for ideas to implement in your own tiny home on wheels, sticks and bricks home, or are simply curious what us nomads do, we hope you’ll find inspiration through our variety of styles!
+Whether you’re looking for ideas to implement in your own tiny home on wheels, sticks and bricks home, or are simply curious what we RV’ers do, we hope you’ll find inspiration through our variety of styles!

 And if you wanna share your own RV holiday decor, you can do that here!

 For those that are new here you can read more about us and our RV adventure here, and don’t forget to check out our RV tours.
 In case you missed it, you can catch last year’s RV Christmas tour here.
 This post may contain affiliate links for your convenience.
 View our full disclosure here.

 Don’t forget to check out the links at the bottom of this post and follow along on social media by using the hashtag #MyCamperChristmas

 If I had to narrow my holiday decor down to three things I’d make it twinkling lights, lots of greenery, and cozy blankets.

 We prefer to keep things simple and mix in a lot of rustic, non-holiday items we can keep up year round if we want.
 And while we have a decently sized Christmas bin we keep stored in the RV basement storage, we also use live greenery that we don’t have to worry about storing, including our Christmas tree.